MUAY SANGHA FIGHTING ARTS

 The curriculum of the Muay Sangha school incorporates the knowledge from Kru's travels together with his extensive experience in other martial arts including wing chun, silat, muay chaiya, grappling, etc .

 Previously, kru Pedro's approach to teaching involved conditioning fighters to effectively use devastating power and speed against opponents for Muay Thai competitions.
-Over the years, through experience, deep reflection and self-discovery, his vision developed into a unique style emphasizing balance, structural alignment, and good body mechanics combined with connection to the earth's gravity through each motion via rotation, translation and vibration.
+Over the years, through experience, deep reflection and self-discovery, his vision developed into a unique style emphasizing balance, structural alignment, and good body mechanics in connection to the earth's gravity through each motion via rotation, translation and breathing.

 ANCIENT THAI BOXING OR MUAY THAI BORAN